23rd June 2022

 Her husband Joe died from primary liver cancer in 2014.
 Hilary stayed with him at hospital for the last two weeks of his life.
 The couple got married on Gervis Pearson ward at Nottingham City Hospital when his six-month prognosis turned into six weeks.

 Encouraging conversations about life and death

-As well as raising money, Hilary wants to raise awareness of life and death and plans to blog about her experiences in a blog called ‘St Oswald’s Way: Walks and Wonderings.‘
+As well as raising money, Hilary wants to raise awareness of life and death and plans to blog about her experiences in a blog called ‘St Oswald’s Way Wander and Wonderings.‘

 “I want to use the walk as a springboard for discussing bigger issues,” Hilary said.
 “It’s about communing with the ancestors.
 Visiting ancient, neolithic sites makes you think about what will happen to your body when you die.”